pixelpiloten-zz/dockercontrol/README.md

 > dockercontrol rebuild

-Stops the containers, gets the latest images and rebuilds them.
+Stops the containers, gets the latest images from registry and rebuilds the containers.

 > dockercontrol ssh